Updated on October 28, 2022 by Sarina Tariq

 There is a rating called Durable Press rating.
 This is a rating that assures that the fabric has a smooth appearance after it is laundered and dried.
 The highest rating (which is 5) says that it is wrinkle resistant.
 A score of 3.5 is good enough.

 In textile terms, the wrinkle effect is measured in terms of ‘crease recovery.’ and ‘crease resistance’.
 Crease recovery is the ability of a fabric to recover to a definite degree.
-Crease resistence is the ability of a fabric to resist the formation of crease or wrinkle when slightly squeezed.
+Crease resistance is the ability of a fabric to resist the formation of crease or wrinkle when slightly squeezed.
 You can try this yourself.

-Do a hand creasing test to verify this – scrunge the fabric in your hand.
+Do a hand creasing test to verify this – scrunch the fabric in your hand.
 Check how long it takes for the fabric to recover from its creased state.
 Those which lag in this will need to be pressed with a hot iron to remove the wrinkles on them.
 You cannot label them ‘high ease of care’ or wash and wear.

 In the book Fabric Sewing Guide by Claire Shaeffer, this is mentioned – “pull a thread from your fabric and untwist it.
 The fiber with more crimp will wrinkle less” – so a crepe fabric will wrinkle less than a smooth fabric.